 Despite awareness and developments in the treatment and prevention of diabetes, women with this disease remain undiagnosed.
 The increase in cases of weight gain is one of the main factors for the increase in the number of diabetics.
 Similarly, the past decade has seen an uptick in cases of gestational diabetes mellitus (GDM).
 Early diagnosis of diabetes is very important as it allows women to cure the disease early and prevent its serious complications before they start.

 Women should try to keep their glucose levels under control for a few weeks before becoming pregnant.
 Your health practitioner can suggest lifestyle changes that will help bring your glucose level back to a normal range.
 Women with GDM category diabetes should be tested 6-12 weeks after delivery.
 If the test result is normal, a re-test for diabetes should be done every 3 years.
-Diabetes with severe hyperglycemia can lead to long-term weakness, damage and other failures in the body.
-Women with undiagnosed type 2 diabetes have a higher risk of heart attack, coronary heart disease, and peripheral vascular disease than other non-diabetic women.
-They are more prone to dyslipidemia, hypertension, and obesity.
-Early detection and prompt treatment of the disease can reduce diabetes and its complications.
-That’s why early diagnosis of diabetes is extremely important.
+Diabetes with severe hyperglycemia can lead to long-term weakness, damage and other failures in the body (Diabetes Screening in Women).

 If These Symptoms Start Appearing